Tube sound: Negative feedback

 Typical (non-OTL) tube power amplifiers could not use as much negative feedback (NFB) as transistor amplifiers due to the large phase shifts caused by the output transformers and their lower stage gains.
 While the absence of NFB greatly increases harmonic distortion, it avoids instability, as well as slew rate and bandwidth limitations imposed by dominant-pole compensation in transistor amplifiers.
-However, the effects of using low feedback principally apply only to circuits where significant phase shifts are an issue (e.g. power amplifiers).
+However, the effects of using low feedback principally apply only to circuits where significant phase shifts are an issue (e.g., power amplifiers).
 In preamplifier stages, high amounts of negative feedback can easily be employed.
-Such designs are commonly found from many tube-based applications aiming to higher fidelity.
+Such designs are commonly found in many tube-based applications aiming for higher fidelity.

 On the other hand, the dominant pole compensation in transistor amplifiers is precisely controlled: exactly as much of it can be applied as needed to strike a good compromise for the given application.

-The effect of dominant pole compensation is that gain is reduced at higher frequencies.
+The effect of dominant pole compensation is that the gain is reduced at higher frequencies.
 There is increasingly less NFB at high frequencies due to the reduced loop gain.

 In audio amplifiers, the bandwidth limitations introduced by compensation are still far beyond the audio frequency range, and the slew rate limitations can be configured such that full amplitude 20 kHz signal can be reproduced without the signal encountering slew rate distortion, which is not even necessary for reproducing actual audio material.

 Power supplies

 Early tube amplifiers had power supplies based on rectifier tubes.
-These supplies were unregulated, a practice which continues to this day in transistor amplifier designs.
+These supplies were unregulated, a practice that continues to this day in transistor amplifier designs.
 The typical anode supply was a rectifier, perhaps half-wave, a choke (inductor) and a filter capacitor.
 When the tube amplifier was operated at high volume, due to the high impedance of the rectifier tubes, the power supply voltage would dip as the amplifier drew more current (assuming class AB), reducing power output and causing signal modulation.
 The dipping effect is known as sag.
-Sag may be desirable effect for some electric guitarists when compared with hard clipping.
-As the amplifier load or output increases this voltage drop will increase distortion of the output signal.
+Sag may be a desirable effect for some electric guitarists when compared with hard clipping.
+As the amplifier load or output increases, this voltage drop will increase distortion of the output signal.
 Sometimes this sag effect is desirable for guitar amplification.